-If a team withdraws after winning a KO match, but before starting the next match, its next opponent shall be deemed to have won the next match.
+2020 General Conditions of Contest f a team withdraws after winning a KO match, but before starting the next match, ts next opponent shall be deemed to have won the next match.

 V. RESIGNATION BY A PLAYER

 A. Mandatory Resignation